tw4l/brunnhilde/README.md

 ### Installation

 #### Install in Linux:
-* Clone or download tar.gz or zip from Brunnhilde repository and extract to location of your choice.
+Clone or download Brunnhilde repository and extract to location of your choice (for use with Brunnhilde GUI, it is recommended to extract files to /usr/share/brunnhilde).

 #### Install in macOS/OS X with Homebrew:
 `brew install timothyryanwalsh/digipres/brunnhilde`